insected/bobbae_gcp-wiki/Storage.md

 [sd](https://man7.org/linux/man-pages/man4/sd.4.html) originally identified a [SCSI](https://en.wikipedia.org/wiki/SCSI) device, but since the proliferation of [USB](https://en.wikipedia.org/wiki/USB) (and other removable) data carriers, it became a catch-all for any [block device](https://en.wikipedia.org/wiki/Device_file#BLOCKDEV) (another Unix term; in this context, anything capable of carrying data) that wasn't already accessible via [IDE](https://en.wikipedia.org/wiki/Parallel_ATA#IDE_and_ATA-1).
 When [SATA](https://en.wikipedia.org/wiki/Serial_ATA) came around, the developers figured it'd be much easier and much more convenient for everyone to add it into the existing framework rather than write a whole new framework.

-The letter immediately after sd signifies the order in which it was first found -- a,b,c...z, Aa...Az... etc. (Not that there are many situations in the real world where more than 26 discrete block devices are on the same bus...)

-Finally, the number after that signifies the partition on the device.
-Note that because of the rather haphazard way PCs handle partitioning, there are only four "primary" partitions, so the numbering will be slightly off from the actual count.
-This isn't a terrible problem as the main purpose for the naming scheme is to have a unique and recognizable identifier for each partition found in this manner.

 /dev/sda9 means the ninth partition on the first drive.

 #### Linux Logical Volume Manager (LVM)

 [LVM](https://en.wikipedia.org/wiki/Logical_volume_management) makes it easy to manage disk space.
-Especially when it comes to resizing partitions and adding another hard Drive to the system.
-LVM does not have redundancy built in.
+Especially when it comes to resizing partitions and adding another hard drive to the system.
+LVM does not have redundancy built-in.

 https://opensource.com/business/16/9/linux-users-guide-lvm